pagopa-archive/io/docs/index.md

 </tbody>
 </table>

-The integration of the various components in the digital services provided by the Public Administration will enable the citizen to experience the Digital Citizenship experience, bringing his identity and information transversely to the various performances.
+The integration of the various components in the digital services provided by the Public Administration will enable the citizen to live the Digital Citizenship experience, bringing his identity and information transversely to the various performances.

-In addition to existing components (pagoPA, SPID), AgID intends to provide a service to Public Administrations by realizing the components of Digital Citizenship in relation to the 'Preferences' of the citizens and the 'Communications' with the PA.
+In addition to existing components (pagoPA, SPID), AgID intends to provide other services to Public Administrations by realizing the components of Digital Citizenship in relation to the 'Preferences' of the citizens and the 'Communications' with the PA.

 ## Communications

 Administrations will be able to submit multichannel notifications (SMS, E-mail, PUSH Notification, etc.) to citizens who have subscribed to a special topic of interest (opt-in) on PA portals, and/or have indicated one or more delivery contacts to receive alerts from the Public Administration (eg deadlines, payments, status changes of a forwarded practice, etc.).

-The citizen interacts with a single preference management service (SGP) that will be interrogated by the SdA at the time of forwarding a notice so as to find the preferred forwarding channels and the recipient's contact addresses.
+The citizen interacts with a single preference management service (SGP) that will be queried by the SdA at the time of forwarding a notice to find the preferred forwarding channels and the recipient's contact addresses.
 The citizen therefore has no direct access to the system: the information systems of the parties involved in the service will be able to send alerts to the citizens through the provided API.

 ### Related APIs